“Venice Rising” webinar series (third event)

 Organized by Casa Muraro, Columbia’s Center for Venetian Studies, and co-sponsored by the Department of Art History and Archaeology and the Italian Academy for Advanced Studies in America.

-See details about the first and second events in the series.
+See details about the first, second, and fourth events in the series.

 Image: Territorial Agency, When above…, 2020.
 A light installation on the façade of Ocean Space, Church of San Lorenzo, Venice.
 Commissioned by TBA21–Academy Photo ©gerdastudio